Appalachian State vs. South Alabama NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

+- Appalachian State has combined with its opponents to score more than 52.5 points in seven of nine games this season.

-- Appalachian State and its opponents have gone over the current 54.5-point total in five of nine games (55.6%) this season.
+- South Alabama and its opponents have combined to score more than 52.5 points in four of nine games this season.

-- The two teams combine to score 64.8 points per game, 10.3 more than the over/under in this contest.
+- The two teams combine to average 64.8 points per game, 12.3 more than the total in this contest.

-- The average total in Mountaineers games this season is 58.0, 3.5 points more than Saturday's total of 54.5.
+- The average total in Mountaineers games this season is 58.0, 5.5 points above Saturday's total of 52.5.

 Appalachian State Stats and Trends

-- In Appalachian State's nine games this year, it has six wins against the spread.
+- Appalachian State has six wins against the spread in nine games this season.

 - This season, the Mountaineers have one ATS win in two games as a favorite of 22.5 points or more.

-- Appalachian State is 6-2 against the spread and 7-1 overall this season when the team puts up more than 22.1 points.
+- Appalachian State is 6-2 against the spread and 7-1 overall in games when it puts up more than 22.1 points.

-- In games that Appalachian State churns out more than 319.9 yards, the team is 6-2 against the spread and 7-1 overall.
+- When Appalachian State picks up more than 319.9 yards, the team is 6-2 against the spread and 7-1 overall.

 - The Mountaineers have turned the ball over 13 times this season, five fewer than the Jaguars have forced (18).